HugoGabrielidis16/Food101/README.md

 ## How to use

-To verify my results you can either clone the git folder and use the bash with the command line : chmod +x test_script.sh script.sh "model_name"
+**Gradio** To generate a webpage with gradio you can just run the use_gradio.py file

 ## Stack used :